anubhabghosh/danse_jrnl/README.md

 - Unsupervised KalmanNet
     - The code was adopted from the repository of the authors: [https://github.com/KalmanNet/Unsupervised_EUSIPCO_22](https://github.com/KalmanNet/Unsupervised_EUSIPCO_22)
     - Experimental details taken also from the repository of the supervised KalmanNet: [https://github.com/KalmanNet/KalmanNet_TSP](https://github.com/KalmanNet/KalmanNet_TSP)
+- Deep Markov model (DMM)
+    - The code was adopted from the repository: [https://github.com/yjlolo/pytorch-deep-markov-model/blob/master/](https://github.com/yjlolo/pytorch-deep-markov-model/blob/master/)
+    - Experimental details needed to be taken from the official repo in Theano (Theano is no longer maintained): [https://github.com/clinicalml/dmm](https://github.com/clinicalml/dmm)
 ## Code organization

 This would be required organization of files and folders for reproducing results.
 If certain folders are not present, they should be created at that level.